-Huanyang Zheng and Jie Wu Department of Computer and Information Sciences, Temple University, USA

-Email: {huanyang.zheng, jiewu}@temple.edu
+Huanyang Zheng and Jie Wu Department of Computer and Information Sciences, Temple University, USA Email: {huanyang.zheng, jiewu}@temple.edu

 Abstract-In this paper, we address a promising application in the Vehicular Cyber-Physical Systems (VCPS) called roadside advertisement dissemination.
-Its scenario involves three elements: the drivers in the vehicles, Roadside Access Points (RAPs), and shops.
-The shop wants to attract as many customers as possible, through using RAPs to disseminate advertisements to the passing vehicles.
-Upon receiving an advertisement, the driver may detour to the shop, while the detour probability depends on the detour distance.
-Given a fixed number of RAPs and the traffic distribution, we want to optimize the RAP placement for the shop to maximally attract potential customers.
-This problem is a non-trivial extension of traditional coverage problems, where we use RAPs to cover the traffic flows.
-If we place RAPs at locations that can provide small detour distances to attract more customers, these locations may not be located in heavy traffic regions.
-On the other hand, heavy traffic regions cover more flows, but they can cause large detour distances to make shopping less attractive to customers.
-To balance the above tradeoff, RAP placement algorithms are proposed.
-Moreover, since the realworld traffic distributions have some patterns, we also propose near-optimal solutions for a special case, i.e., the Manhattan grid scenario.
+Its application involves three elements: the drivers in the vehicles, Roadside Access Points (RAPs), and shopkeepers.
+The shopkeeper wants to attract as many customers as possible, through using RAPs to disseminate advertisements to the passing vehicles.
+Upon receiving an advertisement, the driver may detour towards the shop, depending on the detour distance.
+Given a fixed number of RAPs and the traffic distribution, our goal is to optimize the RAP placement for the shopkeeper to maximally attract potential customers.
+This application is a non-trivial extension of traditional coverage problems, the difference being that we use RAPs to cover the traffic flows.
+RAP placement algorithms may pose complex trade-offs.
+If we place RAPs at locations that can provide small detour distances to attract more customers, these locations may not necessarily be located in heavy traffic regions.
+While heavy traffic regions cover more flows, they can cause large detour distances, making shopping less attractive to customers.
+To balance this tradeoff, novel RAP placement algorithms are proposed.
+Since realworld traffic distributions exhibit unique patterns, here we further consider the Manhattan grid scenario and then propose improved solutions.
 Real trace-driven experiments validate the competitive performance of the proposed algorithms.